agranlund/raven/README.md

 ![Alt text](hw/raven/a0/images/raven_a0.jpg?raw=true "")

-## This is not a product.
+## This is not a consumer product.
-It was designed as a one-off computer for myself for learning and as a platform for low-level programming.
+It was designed as a one-off computer for myself, for learning and as a platform for low-level programming.
-Thus, things like cost-reduction or other factors that might be important for a product was never high on the priority.
+Things like cost-reduction or other factors that might be important for a product was never high on the priority.

-Hardware and software sources are provided as-is and for free but I cannot make any guarantees or promise of support, it's all very much work in progress.
+Hardware and software sources are provided as-is and for free but comes with no guarantees or promise of support.

 The computer works and runs EmuTOS + FreeMiNT but if you decide to build or buy this board I very much recommend coming in with a DIY mindset.
 It's early days still and waiting on drivers or fixes made by others could very well have you waiting indefinitely.
 If you are into that sort of programming then this board could potentially provide a bunch of fun.

+Knowledge and tools to perform hardware-level debugging and/or very low level software debugging is highly recommended.
+It is easy to make misstakes during assembly and such skills can be vital for finding those.
+There is also always the risk that something out-of-the-box isn't quite right for your particular set of components - this board happening to working for me doesn't necessarily guarantee being production ready and working for all.

 ## Specifications